Ayush-Ching/task1_240245/README.md

 >1.
 Made the art for the Keys and Pillars(Doors).
 >2.
 Wrote all the scripts for the game.
 >3.
-Did the Lebvel design.
+Did the Level design.

 ## Controls